• Skip to primary navigation

 Chief executives are one of California’s highest-paid occupations; they develop and formulate policies, oversee business operations, and provide general direction to an organization or firm.

-Individuals interested in this position must first obtain a bachelor’s degree in a business-related field, then pursue an MBA with an emphasis on chief executives.
+Individuals interested in this position must first obtain a bachelor’s degree in a business-related field, then pursue an MBA, with emphasising on chief executives.

 The master’s program will provide students with the necessary skills to perform